jimregan/notes/_drafts/lightly-codebase-notes.md

 - **`VICRegLoss`** — Three-term loss: invariance (MSE between views), variance (hinge on per-dimension std), covariance (off-diagonal of covariance matrix).
 No negatives required.

+- **`VICRegLLoss`** — Runs the same three-term VICReg loss at two separate granularities: a global branch (one feature vector per image) and a local branch (a spatial grid of feature vectors per image).
+The two branches are independent modules weighted by `alpha * global_loss + (1 - alpha) * local_loss`.
+Local features from different views are matched via nearest-neighbour lookup on the coordinate grids rather than by position, so the local branch is view-position-aware.
+This is not "VICReg plus a patch loss"; it is two parallel VICReg computations on different feature representations.

 - **`SwaVLoss`** — Computes Sinkhorn-normalised soft cluster assignments and applies a swapped prediction objective between views.

 - **`MSNLoss` / `PMSNLoss`** — Masked Siamese Networks loss. `PMSNLoss` adds a prior-matching term (student prototype distribution should match a target prior).